Pickleball’s Identity Crisis

 “Did you ever try badminton as a kid?”

-But I’m here to tell you...pickleball, at it’s finest, is a doubles sport, played and practiced as a team, in ideal conditions.
-And with that in mind, the two sports that pickleball most closely resembles are Basketball and Volleyball.
+But we’re here to tell you...pickleball, at its finest, is a doubles sport, played and practiced as a team in ideal conditions.
+With that in mind, the two sports that pickleball most closely resembles are Basketball and Volleyball.

 Basketball and Volleyball, two sports that tens of millions of kids grow up playing, rely heavily on teamwork in order to drive success.
 Sure, you may have a great shooter on your basketball team, but someone has to get her the rock.
 You might have a great outside hitter, but he needs a teammate to set him the ball.
 And the more reps that we get as a team, the better we perform as a team.
-In a sport where the set-up shot is often more important than the put-away, it's easy to see why a lot of those same principles are critical to success in pickleball.
+In a sport where the set-up shot is often more critical than the put-away, it's easy to see why many of those same principles are essential to success in pickleball.

-And the most important parallel between these 3 sports?
+And the most important parallel between these three sports?
 They are all fabulous to play outside if the conditions are perfect, but they are best suited to be played year-round indoors.

-Ever stroked a 3-point shot that was destined to find the bottom of the net and instead clanked off the side of the rim from a gust of wind?
+Ever stroked a 3-point shot destined to find the bottom of the net and instead clanked off the side of the rim from a gust of wind?
 Frustrating, right?
-That's why all organized basketball from youth to professional is played indoors.
+That's why all organized basketball, from youth to professional, is played indoors.
 Unlike tennis, which is played almost exclusively outdoors, pickleballs are light enough to be easily redirected by wind, causing frustration and poor competition.

-Look, I love nothing more than playing beach volleyball on a 72-degree day with no wind.
-Shooting some hoops on a really well-designed outdoor court can produce some of the best games ever.
-And of course, I love playing pickleball outside when the conditions are pristine.
+Look, we love nothing more than playing beach volleyball on a 72-degree day with no wind.
+Shooting hoops on a well-designed outdoor court can produce some of the best games ever.
+And, of course, we love playing pickleball outside when the conditions are pristine.

-But for reps, for practice, for tournaments, for leagues, for the cold and wet winter, for the hot and sweaty summer...basketball and volleyball are mainly indoor sports for a reason, and pickleball will be too.
-That’s right: Pickleball, just like Basketball and Volleyball, is an Indoor Sport...it just doesn’t know it yet!
+But for reps, for practice, for tournaments, for leagues, for the cold and wet winter, and for the hot and sweaty summer, basketball and volleyball are mainly indoor sports for a reason, and pickleball will be, too.
+That’s right: Pickleball, like Basketball and Volleyball, is an Indoor Sport...it just doesn’t know it yet!

 -The APC Team